shaoruu/mine.js/README.md

 ## :dart: Disclaimers

 This is purely a passionate project.
 Although inspired, I have no intention for this game to be affiliated with Minecraft, or any licensed voxel engines.
 Further, textures and assets used in the game are all licensed for free use.
-More information can be found in last section.
+More information can be found in the last section.

 ## :crown: Motivation